shakiblimon/App/README.md

 # Python App
-Here some app that i create b using python & its libraries , Those are following.
+Here some app that i create by using python & its libraries , Those are following.

 <h3> Web Crawler</h3>